iandelahorne/s3client/README.md

 - Bucket creation
 - Bucket deletion
-- Object deletion
 - Support for key prefixes / paths
-- Content-Types, MD5 sum of uploaded content
+- MD5 sum of uploaded content
 - Contents of bucket lists should be a BSD queue.h list
 - Make into an actual library
 - ACLs
-- Clean up and generalize CURL / signing code.
+- Clean up and generalize CURL / signing code (partially done)